How to get out of credit card debt without paying? Legally, can I walk away from my debt without paying?

 Consider the debt snowball method if you can afford to pay at least minimum payments on credit cards.
 You can even use Golden Financial’s Free Snowball Calculator Tool to assist you with this option.

 What happens if you don’t pay your credit card debt?

 Over 1-6 months after you stop making payments:

-The original creditors will call and send letters over the next three to six months after you stop paying on your credit card payments.
-Every month late fees and interest will continue to accrue, so your balances will continue to grow.
-Within approximately six months, the original creditor (i.e., the credit card company) will write off the debt.
+The original creditors will call and send letters over the next three to six months after you stop paying your credit card payments.
+Late fees and interest will continue to accrue every month, so your balances will continue to Thes.
+The original creditor (i.e., the credit card company) will write off the within approximately six months debt.

 Can you be sued over credit card debt?

 After you stop paying your credit cards, there’s a chance that creditors will issue a credit card summons.
-If this happens, don’t skip court.
 Show up to court and explain your hardship to the judge.
 Credit card lawsuits can get dismissed.
-They are often filled with errors and incomplete records.
-If you receive a credit card summons while enrolled in a debt relief program, lawsuit defense is included.

 Will credit card companies forgive debt?